-Frequency, Pilot (2016) – CW’s Intricate Parallel Story about a Father and Daughter
+Frequency Pilot – CW’s Intricate Parallel Story about a Father and Daughter

 Twenty years ago her father walked out on her and her mother, and shortly after was killed during his undercover operation.
 The worst was when every paper in New York labeled him a dirty cop.
-Since then Raimy has distanced herself from her memories, become an NYPD detective and has the love of a good man, Daniel (Daniel Bonjour).
+Since then Raimy distances herself from these memories, become an NYPD detective and has the love of a good man, Daniel (Daniel Bonjour).

-Everything changes on her 28th birthday, when a radio signal somehow connects her with her father… living a parallel life twenty years, to the day, before.
+Everything changes on her 28th birthday, when a radio signal somehow connects her with her father who live a parallel life twenty years, to the day, before.

 The amazing thing about Frequency is how easily it “hooks” its viewer, and furthermore, keeps that interest.
 Or it most certainly accomplished this for me.
 The story isn’t new in many respects, but in others it is.
 I loved the complex conflict between the characters, which I’ll confess puzzles me since I’m ordinarily not a supporter of (TV) discourse.